v1ctorio/fumo-api.js/README.md

 The first api to obtain images of fumos

 ## Install
-instal is simple just use `npm i fumo-api`
+Install is simple, just use `npm i fumo-api`
 ## How to use
  <a name="module_fumo-api"></a>